How Social Media Motivates and Demotivates

 Because if you can make sure your social media network is loaded with good people, then it can be beneficial.

-It can even be better than having people physically around you, in fact.
+It can even be better than having people physically around you.
 Because your social media network doesn’t go out of town, visit other countries, or go fishing.
 It is there wherever you go.

 You can find information you otherwise wouldn’t have